0glabs/0g-doc/docs/da/og-da-deep-dive.md

 A system service fee is charged as a proportion of the DA fees paid by the user, according to the parameter `SERVICE_FEE_RATE_BP`.

-## Data Sharding

-When the total data size in the network exceeds the storage capacity of a single node, the node will only store a part of the

 ## Run a node

 See [here](../run-a-node/da-node.md) for instructions to become DA signer and run your own node.